rfjakob/gocryptfs/Documentation/MANPAGE.md

 You need root permissions to use `-dev`.

 #### -devrandom
-Use /dev/random for generating the master key instead of the default Go implementation.
+Use `/dev/random` for generating the master key instead of the default Go implementation.
 This is especially useful on embedded systems with Go versions prior to 1.9, which fall back to weak random data when the getrandom syscall is blocking.
 Using this option can block indefinitely when the kernel cannot harvest enough entropy.

+#### -exclude PATH
+Only for reverse mode: exclude relative plaintext path from the encrypted view.
+Can be passed multiple times.
+Example:

+    gocryptfs -reverse -exclude Music -exclude Movies /home/user /mnt/user.encrypted

 #### -exec, -noexec
 Enable (`-exec`) or disable (`-noexec`) executables in a gocryptfs mount